laravel/docs/queries.md

                     ->where('preferences->dining->meal', 'salad')
                     ->get();

-You may use `whereJsonContains` to query JSON arrays.
-This method is not supported by SQLite:
+You may use `whereJsonContains` to query JSON arrays:

     $users = DB::table('users')
                     ->whereJsonContains('options->languages', 'en')